Flipped Tech Transfer - A New Model for Academic Research

 I first met Hugo when I visited B-PHOT to lecture at their annual ‘SPIE Light-Night’ event in 2019.
 I was very impressed by the high degree of industry collaboration at the facility, as well as their focus on ensuring manufacturability of their technology demonstrators from a very early stage.
 The story of how this came to be, as told to me in Hugo’s interview below, is a very interesting one.
 I hope you enjoy it as much as I did.

 Below is an excerpt of my interview with Hugo to discuss his career path so far.
-(Look for the full interview to appear in my forthcoming book, Shaping the World: The Privilege of Being a Scientist in Industry)
+(Look for the full interview in my book, Shaping the World: The Vital Role of Scientists in Industry)

 An excerpt from our conversation: